jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 :::

 Here we have defined two light sources, with an additional yellow light source positioned further back in the scene.
-The code to send the light source properties to the shader and to draw the light sources has been updated to loop over the number of light sources defined in the `lightSources` array.
+The code to send the light source properties to the shader and to draw the light sources has been updated to loop over the number of light sources.
 Refresh your web browser, and you should see the following.
 Move the camera around the scene to see the effects of the light sources on the cubes.

 ```{figure} ../_images/08_cubes_multiple_lights.png
 :width: 80%